-Jonathan Young is an actor, director, producer, writer and musician.
-Under the stage name, Noah Young, he has performed at places including The Barbican, London o2, The Trycicle, and Riverside Studios, and played parts ranging from Oberon and Sir John Falstaff to Munta, the Ugly Sister.
-He has collaborated with artists and musicians such as Rion Willard, Adam Waldmann, Michiko Nitta and Michael Burton and was the front man and lyricist in post-punk rock band Myernark.
+Under the stage name, Noah Young, he has performed at places including The Barbican, London o2, The Trycicle, and Riverside Studios, and performed with companies such as Les Enfants Terrible, Theatre Lab and DogOrange.
+He has collaborated with artists and musicians such as Rion Willard, Adam Waldmann, Michiko Nitta and Michael Burton.

 Jennie (Genevieve) Dunne is an actress who studied languages at Cambridge University.
-She then trained at Jacques Lecoq Theatre School and East 15 Acting School, and since completing her master’s in acting has performed with Vital Stages and Sell A Door Theatre Company.
+She then trained at Jacques Lecoq Theatre School and East 15 Acting School.

-Jennie’s Lecoq training inspired NMT Automatic’s use of object manipulation in TOP and her acrobatic-dance background enabled a development of adagio-style movement in Dido and Pandora.
+Jennie’s Lecoq training inspired NMTA’s use of object manipulation in The Orpheus Project and her acrobatic-dance background enabled a development of adagio-style movement in Dido and Pandora.
 Credits as choreographer include: The Cambridge Fool’s When In Rome; Where’s Your Mama Gone (Hen and Chickens); The Matchgirls (RDC); The Abominable Snowman (Moon on a Stick Productions).
 Praise includes: ‘outstanding choreography’ (WhatsOnStage).